-The Committee is concerned that an insufficient number of qualified candidates are applying.
+The Committee will continue to look for ways to further its outreach and to increase the number of qualified candidates applying for judicial appointments.
 It is to be noted that the quality of the applicants is high; nevertheless, the Committee feels that there are many truly qualified applicants out there, but who are not applying.